Mississippi Band of Choctaw Indians: Post-Reorganization, Korean War, and 1950s

-In the 1950s, successive Republican administrations (supported by conservative Democrats in the South, which was still a one-party region) became impatient with the gradual assimilation of Native Americans.
+In the 1950s, successive Republican administrations, supported by conservative Democrats in the South (a one-party region), became impatient with the gradual assimilation of Native Americans.
 Republicans proposed to terminate the special status of those tribes that they thought were more fully assimilated.
 In 1959, the Choctaw Termination Act was passed.
 Congress settled on a policy to terminate tribes as quickly as possible, believing that was a route of assimilation.
-In the same period, out of concern for the isolation of many Native Americans on reservations in rural areas, where jobs were scarce, the federal government created relocation programs to cities to try to expand job and cultural opportunities for American Indians.
-Indian policy experts hoped to expedite assimilation of Native Americans to the larger American society, which was becoming increasingly urbanized.
+During the same period, the federal government, concerned about the isolation of many Native Americans living on reservations in rural areas with scarce job opportunities, created relocation programs to cities.
+They aimed to increase job and cultural opportunities for American Indians.
+Indian policy experts hoped to expedite the assimilation of Native Americans into the larger American society, which was becoming increasingly urbanized.

 The Choctaw people continued to struggle economically due to bigotry, cultural isolation, and lack of jobs in their rural area.
-With reorganization and establishment of tribal government, however, over the next decades they took control of their "schools, health care facilities, legal and judicial systems, and social service programs."
+However, with the reorganization and establishment of a tribal government over the next decades, they took control of their "schools, health care facilities, legal and judicial systems, and social service programs."